muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

-MUON provides an explicit possrep/syntax **Article** to indicate that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of an *object* to indicate either object type or object attributes/properties, and this is done ad-hoc by an overlaid extra type system layer; MUON types and attributes are clearly distinguished.
+MUON provides an explicit possrep/syntax **Article** to indicate that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of a JSON `object` to indicate either object type or object attributes/properties, and this is done ad-hoc by an overlaid extra type system layer; MUON types and attributes are clearly distinguished.